31st Annual Massing of the Colors

-The 31st Annual Massing of the Colors is held at Fort George G. Meade, Md., May 21, 2017.
+The 31st Annual Massing of the Colors is held at Fort George G. Meade, Md., May 21st, 2017.
 Massing of the Colors is a patriotic ceremony that combines the colors and color guards of Active, Reserve, and National Guard military components as well as veteran, civic, and patriotic organizations.
-(U.S. Army video by Pfc.
-James Butterbaugh)
+(U.S. Army video by Spc.
+Jordan Buck)

 |Date Taken: